zzfima/DjangoTutorialTechWithTim/tutorial/mysite/docs/workflow.md

 - Template - A text file (like an HTML file) containing the layout of the web page, with logic on how to display the data.

 ![alt text](image.png)

+urls - Django also provides a way to navigate around the different pages in a website.
+When a user requests a URL, Django decides which view it will send it to.
+This is done in a file called urls.py.

 ## development steps